gmr/elmer/README.md

 _Returns_:

  - Result (ok, error)
- - Attribute tuple list for the queue
+ - Attribute tuple list for the queue or error message

 ### remove_monitoring/2